RFLATUL/BroCode/README.md

 ### LEGO Medium Motor

-### Final Choice: D360 + 22:1 Gearbox
+### Final Choice: LEGO Medium Motor

-The D360 solution provided the best overall balance between speed, torque, weight, size, and integration simplicity.
+The motor provides a good balance between speed, torque, weight, and ease of integration.

+Our objective was not to select the motor with the highest advertised RPM or torque.
+We needed a combination that provided:

 The decision was based on the complete drivetrain requirement rather than a single motor specification.